JanuszTwardak/IFJ-AFP/README.md

 This project has been made during my 1-month internship in Institute of Nuclear Physics of the Polish Academmy of Sciences.

+It aims to classify anomalies in AFP events datasets.
+Single dataset entry contains hit coordinates of all registered charged particles that passed through the detector.
+Detector is made of four planes, each one collecting data individually.
+Plane consists of 336x80 pixels, but they are so small that passing particle often triggers more than one pixel.
+Normal events should mean only one proton going through detector.

+Why is this important?
+Creating clear dataset of normal events would allow to use more machine learning and statistical techniques in CERN research.
+In addition to that, analyzing anomalies could also be interesting - because we do not openly define what anomaly is we might find some valuable information or relationships in this dataset too.

+### Problems with this approach

-**Code works**, but I should mention that it was mainly done to deepen and make use of my knowledge about machine learning and neural networks (thus the decision to represent hits as images and to use autoencoders).
+Code works, but I should mention that it was mainly done to make use of and to deepen my knowledge about machine learning and neural networks (thus the decision to represent hits as images and to use autoencoders).
 In reality it's better to not use convolutional neural networks, as this leads to few problems:

 * event hits are represented as images:
   * cannot include additional information about events,